Death of a Centerfold: Production

 The TV production was optioned and owned by Larry Wilcox of CHiPs fame, and he negotiated a deal with MGM and NBC for the story to become a movie of the week.
 At the family's insistence, the names and relationships of her mother and sister were altered.

 Reception

 The New York Times critic John J. O'Connor praised the film, writing: "the movie works remarkably well in building a dramatic momentum.
 Jamie Lee Curtis's Dorothy is a thoroughly understandable, if not sympathetic figure.
 And Bruce Weitz is extraordinary".
 People magazine also praised the film, writing: "Jamie Lee Curtis is just right as Stratten, and Bruce Weitz is a standout as her ex".
 Film critic Leonard Maltin described the film as "exploitative".

 Death of a Centerfold: The Dorothy Stratten Story finished 27th in the Nielsen ratings.
 When the film was broadcast a second time on NBC in July 1983, it fared better by finishing fourth in the ratings.

 Home media

 The film was first issued on VHS on September 1, 1998.
-It later was released on January 25, 2010, on DVD.
+It was later released on January 25, 2010, on DVD.